skip to main content

 "They reaffirmed their intention to bring proposals to a conclusion as quickly as possible," it added.

-Ministers have said no announcements would be made until protests and blockades have been stood down, although sectoral representatives pointed out they could not wait for this as extra assistance is needed urgently.
+Ministers had said no announcements would be made until protests and blockades were stood down, although sectoral representatives pointed out they could not wait for this as extra assistance is needed urgently.

-The package, which has yet to be published, has been described by Tánaiste Simon Harris as "significant and substantial".
+The package, which has yet to be published, was described by Tánaiste Simon Harris as "significant and substantial".

 The National Emergency Co-ordination Group, which met yesterday, is urging people to conserve fuel.